Raymond Desfossés: "The Cocaine King of Trois-Rivières"

 On 8 August 1984, Desfossés was arrested on charges relating to a $134,000 Brink's truck robbery which took place at a Knob Hill Farms food terminal in Pickering, Ontario on 29 June 1984.
 Police also seized $5,000 that matched some of the money taken in the robbery after a search of his home.
 Desfossés' first trial in the case ended in a mistrial in October 1988 due to procedural errors.
 While on bail, he was travelling regularly between Quebec and Florida.
 Desfossés was ultimately acquitted of the charges on 29 January 1990 when judge Richard Lovekin ruled that the warrant used by police to raid his residence in August 1984 had been obtained illegally.

 Desfossés became the right hand man to Allan Ross, who succeeded Frank Ryan as boss of the West End Gang after Ryan was shot dead in November 1984.
 Desfossés and fellow West End Gang member Alain Strong were dispatched to the United States by Ross after he decided to eliminate another member, David Singer.
-Singer had went into hiding in Florida after killing Eddie Phillips, a conspirator in the assassination of Ryan, in March 1985.
+Singer had gone into hiding in Florida after killing Eddie Phillips, a conspirator in the assassination of Ryan, in March 1985.
 Ross had doubts whether Singer could handle a potential police interrogation, leading him to order Singer's murder.
 Desfossés and Strong met with John Quitoni, another of Ross' associates, who provided them with a loaded .38 caliber revolver.
 On 10 May 1985, Singer was lured into a stolen car with Desfossés and Strong, after which Strong fatally shot him three times in the head and chest.
 Singer's body was discarded at the side of a road in Dania Beach.
 Desfossés and Strong were then pursued by Florida Highway Patrol officer Michael Foti after running a red light.
 Desfossés pulled the vehicle over and then opened fire as Foti approached, wounding him in the leg, before fleeing the scene.
 Quitoni drove the two Canadians to the airport the following day and they returned to Quebec.
 Strong was identified by a witness, however, and the Montreal telephone number of Ross' wife, Elaine Cohen, was also found by police on Singer's person.
 This evidence allowed authorities to link Desfossés to the murder.